hopefully-purple/powder-ndn/README.md

 # powder-ndn
 This repository contains code for implementing NDN (Named Data Networking) on the University of Utah's POWDER testbed.
-Here is the link to the paper repository written about the research conducted with this repository. https://gitlab.flux.utah.edu/hope/paper-template
+The file paper.pdf is the paper written about the research conducted with this repository.

 Look at Getting Started for details on setting up.